tredontho/purescript-book/text/chapter3.md

 Note that records can contain other records.

-Now let's define a third type synonym, for our address book data structure, which will be represented simply as a linked list of entries:
+Now let's define a third type synonym for our address book data structure, which will be represented simply as a linked list of entries:

 ```haskell
 {{#include ../exercises/chapter3/src/Data/AddressBook.purs:AddressBook}}
 ```

-Note that `List Entry` is not the same as `Array Entry`, which represents an _array_ of entries.
+Note that `List Entry` differs from `Array Entry`, which represents an _array_ of entries.

 ## Type Constructors and Kinds

 `List` is an example of a _type constructor_.
 Values do not have the type `List` directly, but rather `List a` for some type `a`.
 That is, `List` takes a _type argument_ `a` and _constructs_ a new type `List a`.

-Note that just like function application, type constructors are applied to other types simply by juxtaposition: the type `List Entry` is in fact the type constructor `List` _applied_ to the type `Entry` - it represents a list of entries.
+Note that just like function application, type constructors are applied to other types simply by juxtaposition: the type `List Entry` is, in fact, the type constructor `List` _applied_ to the type `Entry` – it represents a list of entries.

 If we try to incorrectly define a value of type `List` (by using the type annotation operator `::`), we will see a new type of error: